Sleights: Sport

 The village sports field, which is mainly used for cricket, has a new pavilion built in 2006.
 The money for the new build was collected through local fundraising.
 Until 2018, the cricket team used to play in the Eskdale League on Saturdays.
 In June 2011, a new Sleights Football club was formed and joined the Scarborough and District Saturday League, with several players coming from Sleights, but training and playing at Caedmon School in Whitby.
 They were promoted from the league's Third Division to the First in the space of two seasons.
 They joined the Beckett Football League in 2017 and returned to play at Lowdale Lane in the village after a 20-year absence on Saturday 23 September 2018.
 Their first game back home was a 4–1 win over Kirkbymoorside Reserves, Joe Hugill scored the first goal.
 There is also a bowls club which is used by people from Sleights and neighbouring towns and villages.

 Education

 The village contains only one school, Sleights Church of England primary school.
 The school has approximately 100 pupils and is graded as Good by Ofsted and SIAMS (2019).
 Students aged over 11 years old travel to nearby schools in Whitby.

 Religion

-There are three places of worship in the village, St John's Church of England Church, dedicated to St John the Evangelist, English Martyrs Roman Catholic Church, on Eskdaleside and, at the bottom of the village, the Briggswath and Sleights Methodist Chapel.
+There are three places of worship in the village: the Anglican St John's Church, Sleights, English Martyrs Roman Catholic Church, on Eskdaleside and, at the bottom of the village, the Briggswath and Sleights Methodist Chapel.
 The churchyard of St John's is the burial place for all denominations in the parish.
 The author Alfred J. Brown and his wife are buried there.
+The ruins of the Mediaeval St John's Chapel, Sleights lie above the village.